rockroman/PP3_The_Coach/README.md

 <details><summary>Click here to view instructions</summary>

 #### Overview
-- Using this program user will create 5 players inside given parameters that allow certain creativity.In the next stage user will choose 3 different types of training ,each training got a value (that is not presented to a user, but user is warned that the higher the number of training that value is  higher) that will Carry a half of the player overall value.next stage calls user to pick 3 food options for each player.also each option has a caloric value (not presented to a user ). so user has to use common sense for food options ,cause caloric value of the food will be compared to a user active metabolic rate that is calculated after input values for each player.Food options will carry another half of player value. final stage of program is giving feedback to user with final result got with calculating both halfs of user value and than getting overall value of team in percentage
+- Using this program user will create 5 players inside given parameters that allow certain creativity.
+In the next stage, user will choose 3 different types of training, each training option got holds a value (that is not presented to the user, but the user is warned that the higher the number of training the value is  higher) that will Carry half of the player's overall value. next stage calls user to pick 3 food options for each player. also each option has a caloric value (not presented to a user ). so user has to use common sense for food options,cause the caloric value of the food will be compared to a user active metabolic rate that is calculated after input values for each player.
+Food options will carry another half of player value. final stage of the program is giving feedback to user with the final result got with calculating both halves of user value and then getting an overall value of the team in percentage

 #### Main Menu

-- Main menu is presented to user with ASCII art of the program title and short description of program instuctions. at the bottom of menu user is presented with 2 options option to proceed and option to exit the program input validation is implemented troughout program so if invalid or outside parameters input is given user will be prompted to repeat the input
+- The main menu is presented to the user with ASCII art of the program title and a short description of program instructions. at the bottom of the menu user is presented with 2 options option to proceed and the option to exit the program input validation is implemented throughout program so if invalid or outside parameters input is given user will be prompted to repeat the input

 ### exit
 - program is terminated